carpentries-incubator/data-organisation-for-better-analysis/episodes/01-format-data.md

-This is why it's extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary experiment.
-Data organization is the foundation of your research project.
-It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your experiment.
+This is why it's extremely important to set up well-formatted tables from the outset - before you even start entering data from your very first preliminary task.
+It can make it easier or harder to work with your data throughout your analysis, so it's worth thinking about when you're doing your data entry or setting up your (physical/digital) work environment.
 You can set things up in different ways in spreadsheets, but some of these choices can limit your ability to work with the data in other programs or have the you-of-6-months-from-now or your collaborator work with the data.